POORNACHANRARAO/Ex-1-Developing-AI-Agent-with-PEAS-Description/README.md

 ### Result:
-The PEAS description was successfully identified and an Email spam filter was developed to sense, move, and clean the environment.
+The Email Spam Filter Agent was successfully developed using the PEAS framework.
+The agent scans emails for spam-related keywords and classifies them as SPAM or NOT SPAM, demonstrating how AI can be applied to filtering problems.